Scroll down to continue reading.⬇

 Chapter 1

-To help guide you through the acronyms, here is a quick list of recent legislation:
+To help guide you through the acronyms, here is a quick list of the legislation:

 The Tax Cuts and Jobs Act changed deductions, depreciation, expensing, tax credits, and other tax items that affect businesses.